Skip to main content

 Art of Science Communication Course

-The Art of Science Communication is an eight-week online course originally developed by the American Society for Biochemistry and Molecular Biology that provides scientists at all career stages with fundamental training in science communication.
+The Art of Science Communication is an seven-week online course originally developed by the American Society for Biochemistry and Molecular Biology that provides scientists at all career stages with fundamental training in science communication.

-The goal of the course is to equip participants with the skills and knowledge to effectively and confidently present their science to nonexpert audiences in various settings, such as a formal public lecture or stakeholder presentation, or an informal local outreach event.
+The goal of the course is to equip participants with the skills and knowledge to present their science effectively and confidently to non-expert audiences in various settings, such as a formal public lecture or stakeholder presentation, or an informal local outreach event.

 The course is open to all faculty and staff within Feinberg, but registration is limited.
 Don't miss this opportunity to enhance your communication skills.